yo2man0929/kind-lab/README.md

 # kind-lab
+## Prerequisite

+* Install helm, docker, kubectl for before running the scripts!

-This repo is a playground for testing the function within k8s.
+## This repo is a playground for testing the function within k8s.

 1. Create a file named monitor.env
 2. Put your slack in a format like below